 Apple cider vinegar is awesome in diabetes.
-Studies show that apple cider vinegar improves insulin sensitivity and lower fasting blood sugar levels.
+Studies show that apple cider vinegar improves insulin sensitivity and lowers fasting blood sugar levels.
 It helps to feel full.
 It can be served with warm water.
 A tablespoonful ACV in a glass of warm water in the morning is sufficient for weight loss and sugar control.
-It also helps in sugar control if taken with carbohydrates itself.
+It also helps in sugar control if taken with carbohydrates themselves.

 Cinnamon is a delicious spice commonly used in Indian food.
 It has strong antioxidant properties.
 Research has shown that this cinnamon can help to decrease blood sugar.
 Not only that, its abundance of chromium enhances the effects of insulin.
 Hemoglobin A1c indicates average blood glucose measurements over the last 60-90 days.
 It’s more effective for Type2 diabetes patients as it decreases the amount of Hemoglobin A1c by more than half in only 90 days.

 12. Milk and yogurt